 Go to Jamendo Music here.

-Scott Holmes Music has been offering free music under the FREE Creative commons License amongst other Royalty Free Licenses for commercial use for years.
+Scott Holmes Music has great offering of music under the FREE Creative commons License amongst other Royalty Free Licenses for commercial use.

 Their website offers a wide variety of genre’s to suit any media projects – whether it be an internal corporate presentation or a family skiing trip for friends and family,